These paintings are part of a

 [MUM]) that described a seemingly

-endless flood of myths that
+endless flood of myths that were

-were arguably the most
+arguably the most shocking and

-beliefs I had ever read.
-Oddly
+ever read.
+Oddly enough,

-that I was the only person
+was told that I was the only

-in the history of that class
+person in the history of that

-that chose menstrual
+class that chose menstrual

 superstitions.
 My study,

-although endlessly
+although endlessly fascinating

-fascinating to me and many
+to me and many of the women in

-was unfortunately met with long
+met with long

-uncomfortable silences in
+uncomfortable silences in the

-the beginning, and I had a
+beginning, and I had a

 difficult time getting